ajengprstw/xgboost/README.md

 The hotel is one of the lodgings most often used when traveling.
 With limited hotel capacity, canceling a reservation can be detrimental to the person providing the hotel service.
 In this case, we will predict hotel cancellations using data on Hotel Reservation Requests taken from Kaggle.
-For full version and description of the dataset, you can check from Kaggle named [**Hotel Booking Demand**](https://www.kaggle.com/jessemostipak/hotel-booking-demand/)
+The data contains 119390 observations and 32 variables, for full description of the dataset, you can check from Kaggle named [**Hotel Booking Demand**](https://www.kaggle.com/jessemostipak/hotel-booking-demand/).